Vietnam.vn - Nền tảng quảng bá Việt Nam

 To use less power with wireless headphones, listen to music at a low volume.

 Wireless headphones, on the other hand, connect to your device’s Bluetooth technology.
 When Bluetooth is on, it sends data to the wireless headphones.
-This creates more heat and consumes more power.
+This generates more heat and consumes more power.
 This is also why wireless headphones lag.
 So, wired headphones use less power.

 You can still make your wireless headphones use less power by reducing their power consumption.
 To save battery life, make sure your phone and headphones have the latest Bluetooth chips.
 If you choose a smartphone and wireless headphones with Bluetooth 5.2 instead of 4.2, they will use less power.